Taffy-Nyaru/Champions-Ashes-Datapack/README.md

 Protects the player whenever the player recieved damages or hostile mobs is arround the player holding ender ring.
 Able to be teleported to the player.

-- DrakeBlood Knights (WIP)
+- DrakeBlood Knights
 Only spawn in the firelink shrine right tower.
 Small Boss with the following abilities:
-Flying
 Summon magic blades.
-Able to parry players.

-- Elder.NEP (WIP)
+- Elder.NEP
-Only spawn in the firelink shrine.
+Use Nether Star, echo shard, amethyst shard and end crystal to summon in the middle of firelink shrine.

-Flying
+Abilities:
 Summon magic blades.
-Use every weapon in vanilla minecraft and this datapack.
+Use most weapons in this datapack.
+Each with different abilities.
 Able to parry players.